 To our knowledge, this is the first deep retrofit of this sort of timber frame house in the UK, and perhaps the first EnerPHit of this type of house worldwide.

 Guest: Es Tresidder, Passivhaus Consultant, John Gilbert Architects

-Episode Two – Structural Fire Safety Testing in Offsite Manufactured Energy-Efficient Buildings, 2nd March
+Episode Two – Structural Fire Safety Testing in Offsite Manufactured Energy-Efficient Buildings – Available To Watch Now

 The second episode will explore “Structural Fire Safety Testing in Offsite Manufactured Energy-Efficient Buildings”.

 Co-hosts will welcome Declan Wallace, CEO of Evolusion Innovation, to discuss the large-scale structural fire safety tests that demonstrate fire resistance in offsite manufactured buildings, provide an insight into the design of a typical fire rated wall in various construction types, and explore potential future changes in legislation.
 Additionally, we will get to see examples world-class projects achieved with offsite manufacturing.

 The first episode explores a popular topic “Offsite Construction Meets Growing Demand For Better Buildings”.
 This session features a live interactive focus on modern methods of construction and how offsite construction techniques not only meet current building standards, but demonstrate genuine technological innovation on the path to net zero.